Learning and Teaching Development

 The LTD team:

-- Amy Barlow Head of Technology Enhanced Learning (TEL) and MA L&T
+- Dave Barber, Head of Technology Enhanced Learning and Digital Literacies

 Our specialisms are:

-- State of the art professional development in our Master's in L&T
+- State of the art professional development in our Master's in Learning and Teaching in Higher Education

 - Implementing two university-wide student engagement schemes (WRAP and the Student Fellows Scheme)